SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - `Message Queueing`: Message queueing systems focus on reliable and ordered message delivery.
 They provide features such as guaranteed message persistance, message acknowledgment, and support for different messaging patterns like point-to-point communication and publish-subscribe messaging.
 Message queues ensure that messages are delivered to consumers in a reliable and orderly manner, preserving message order and supporting message durability.

 - `Data Streaming`: Data streaming systems emphasize the continuous and real-time processing of large volumes of data streams.
 They are designed to handle high-throughput data ingestion, processing, and analysis.
-Streaming systems typically provide features like event time handling, windowing, and processing guarantees such as exactly onec semantics.
+Streaming systems typically provide features like event time handling, windowing, and processing guarantees such as exactly one semantics.
 They enable the processing of data streams in a scalable and fault-tolerant manner, often leveraging distributed computing frameworks like Apache Flink or Apache Spark.

 <p>Apache Pulsar combines the best of both worlds by providing a unified architecture that supports both message queuing and data streaming within a single system.
 Here's how Apache Pulsar achieves this:</p>